ARMOR: A Robust Self-Supervised Framework for Root Cause Analysis in Microservices under Missing Modality

 \subsection{Self-supervised Learning}

 Self-supervised learning derives supervisory signals directly from unlabeled data via pretext tasks, such as reconstruction~\cite{rumelhart1986learning, pathak2016context}, to learn generalizable representations.
 In microservice incident management, acquiring manual fault annotations across large-scale environments is prohibitively expensive and labor-intensive~\cite{sun2024art}.
 Self-supervised learning mitigates this challenge by eliminating reliance on extensive labeled data.
 Unlike traditional supervised joint learning requiring complex loss balancing~\cite{lee2023eadro, ding2025adaptive}, self-supervised learning naturally facilitates unified multi-task modeling.
-By learning generalized failure semantics, a single self-supervised pipeline seamlessly supports AD, FT, and RCL at the representation level~\cite{sun2024art}.
+By learning generalized failure semantics from unlabeled telemetry, self-supervised representation learning provides a shared diagnostic foundation for AD, FT, and RCL~\cite{sun2024art}.
 Therefore, we adopt it as our foundational methodology.